-What Are the Necessary Education Requirements For a Veterans Counseling Career?
+What Are the Education Requirements to Become a Veterans Counselor?

 While it may not be absolutely necessary, military experience can be very helpful for anyone pursuing a veterans counseling career.
 This type of experience can help future counselors understand the trials and struggles that veterans face.

 In addition, those pursuing veterans counseling careers should also earn degrees in areas such as counseling, psychology, or social services.
 Bachelor’s degrees may be all that’s necessary for entry level positions, but many veterans counselors also choose to earn graduate degrees as well.